Metropolitan State University of Denver

 ROI Score: 46/100 · Below Average Value

 Metropolitan State University of Denver scores 46 (Below Average Value) on the CampusROI scale.
-The most alarming data point is its 31.5% completion rate -- one of the lowest in this batch.
+The most alarming data point is its 31.5% completion rate - one of the lowest in our dataset.
 Fewer than one in three enrolled students completes a degree within 150% of normal time.
 This structural completion problem shapes every other metric: the 11.8-year payback period and 0.657 repayment rate reflect a student body where a large fraction borrows money and does not finish.
 In-state tuition is $11,124 and net price is $15,327, making cost relatively modest.
 Median 6-year earnings are $36,100 for those who do graduate.
 Several programs perform well in isolation: Computer Science (82 graduates, $73,874 year-one, $111,187 year-four, B+ grade), Registered Nursing (86 graduates, $77,333 year-one, B grade), and Electrical/Electronic Engineering Technologies (18 graduates, $75,966 year-one, B+ grade).
 The challenge is that most of the 15,002 enrolled students are not in these high-performing tracks.
 Criminal Justice (153 graduates), Social Work (116 graduates), and many liberal arts programs carry C or D grades.
 The aggregate ROI reflects the population-weighted reality of who attends and what they study.

 The data raises concerns about Metropolitan State University of Denver